zaurshamilov-bit/airweave/README.md

 We welcome all contributions!
 Whether you're fixing a bug, improving documentation, or adding a new feature:
 1. Fork this repository
-2. Create a feature branch: `git checkout -b feature/new-chunk-generator`
+2. Create a feature branch: `git checkout -b feature/new-entity-generator`
-3. Commit changes: `git commit -m "Add new chunk generator for XYZ"`
+3. Commit changes: `git commit -m "Add new entity generator for XYZ"`
-4. Push to your fork: `git push origin feature/new-chunk-generator`
+4. Push to your fork: `git push origin feature/new-entity-generator`
 5. Create a Pull Request: Submit your PR against this repo's main branch.

 Please follow the existing code style and conventions.
 See `CONTRIBUTING.md` for more details.